 The final step of the process is to address the spider veins visualized on the skin.
 This procedure is called visual sclerotherapy.
 During this procedure each individual vein is punctured with a tiny needle and medication is injected into the veins causing them to disappear.
 Initially there may be some redness as the veins naturally become inflamed in the process of resolving.
 Multiple sessions may be required.

-What to expect following the procedure:
+What to expect following the treatment & after care instructions: